 The Pic Nic Papers, by various hands, edited by Charles Dickens.
 London: Henry Colburn, 1841

-8vo (200 x 124mm.), 3 volumes, FIRST EDITION, FIRST ISSUE with 'publisher young' on p.3 of the introduction and Cox's imprint as publisher of volume 1, engraved frontispiece to each volume, and 11 plates by George Cruikshank, H. K. Browne ["Phiz"] and R.J.
-Hammerton, 2pp. advertisments at the beginning of volume 1, 8pp. publisher's advertisements dated May 1841 at the end of volume 2 and 4pp. publisher's advertisments at the end of volume 3, pale yellow endpapers, original pea-green fine-ribbed cloth tooled in blind with linear border enclosing large design of acanthus leaves, spines with raised bands and lettered in gilt, uncut, some leaves unopened, plates browned, hinge of volume 2 weak, spines lightly faded, ink marks on covers of volumes 1 and 2, extremities lightly bumped
+8vo (200 x 124mm.), 3 volumes, FIRST EDITION, THE AUTHOR'S BIBLIOGRAPHER THOMAS HATTON'S COPY, engraved frontispiece to each volume, and 11 plates by George Cruikshank, H. K. Browne ["Phiz"] and R.J.
+Hammerton, 8pp. publisher's advertisements dated May 1841 at the end of volume 2 and 4pp. publisher's advertisments at the end of volume 3, pale yellow endpapers, original pea-green fine-ribbed cloth tooled in blind with linear border enclosing large design of acanthus leaves, spines with raised bands and lettered in gilt, uncut, some leaves unopened, plates browned, hinges to volume 1 weak, covers of volume 2 faded unevenly, corners slightly bumped, spines slightly faded and chipped

 Condition is described in the main body of the cataloguing, where appropriate.

 We are pleased to provide you with a general report of the condition of the property described above.
 Since we are not professional conservators or restorers, we urge you to consult with a restorer or conservator of your choice who will be better able to provide a detailed, professional report.
 Prospective buyers should inspect each lot to satisfy themselves as to condition and must understand that any statement made by Sotheby's is merely a subjective, qualified opinion.
 Prospective buyers should also refer to any Important Notices regarding this sale, which are printed in the Sale Catalogue.